 Definition of SG & A Expenses

-SG & A Expenses (Selling, General & administrative) does not includes the costs directly associated with the production of goods or performance of services but these are the expenses incurred by the company to manage Company’s regular operations or for delivering the goods and services to the customers and all the selling expenses either direct or indirect and administrative expenses are shown in the Statement of Profit and Loss (Also known as Income Statement) of the company.
+SG & A Expenses (Selling, General & administrative) does not include the costs directly associated with producing goods or performing services.
+Still, these are the expenses incurred by the company to manage Company’s regular operations or for delivering the goods and services to the customers, and all the selling expenses, either direct or indirect, and administrative expenses are shown in the Statement of Profit and Loss (Also known as Income Statement) of the company.

 Explanation

-SG & A Expenses (Selling, General & administrative) are incurred by the company to make the products or services available to the users or to manage the day to day normal operations of the company.
+SG & A Expenses (Selling, General & administrative) are incurred by the company to make the products or services available to the users or to manage the normal day-to-day operations of the company.
 These expenses are not product specific, hence not included in the calculations of the cost of sales.
 SG& A expenses are shown in the Income statement under the ‘expense’ head.
-When management works on the implementation of cost reduction strategy, it targets SG& A expenses as these are not directly associated with the manufacturing of goods.
+When management implements a cost reduction strategy, it targets SG& A expenses as these are not directly associated with manufacturing goods.

 Type of SG & A Expenses

-- Indirect selling expenses are the expense incurred throughout the production process and after the production process is over or the product is ready for being sold.
-It includes the expenses related to advertisement of the product, the salary of marketing personnel, travelling expenses, telephone bills etc.
+- Indirect selling expenses are incurred throughout the production process and after the production process is over or the product is ready for sale.
+It includes the expenses related to the product advertisement, the salary of marketing personnel, traveling expenses, telephone bills, etc.

 What’s Included in SG & A?

-- SG & A includes all the costs which are not related to the production of goods or which are not covered by the COGS.
+- SG & A includes all the costs unrelated to the production of goods or not covered by the COGS.

-- It includes the salary of various departments like IT department, HR Department, Accounts Department, sales Department, etc.
+- It includes the salary of various departments like the IT, HR, Accounts, and Sales Department.

-- Some expenses are fixed or semi-fixed in nature but not associated with the production of goods are also included in SG&;A expenses like rental expense, insurance charges, etc,
+- Some expenses are fixed or semi-fixed in nature but not associated with the production of goods and are also included in SG&;A expenses like rental expenses, insurance charges, etc,

-- It does not include interest expense as it is separately shown in the income statement.
-Also, Cost related to Research and developments are also not covered in SG & A expenses.
+- It does not include interest expense, as it is separately shown in the income statement.
+Also, Costs related to Research and developments are not covered in SG & A expenses.

 Example of SG & A Expenses

-Suppose, Mr. Naman is an accountant of Zee Ltd who is required to calculate the SG & A expenses.
-For this, he has to include payroll expenses of various departments, rental expenses, insurance charges, repair and maintenance charges, marketing expenses, travelling expenses, telephone charges, advertisement expenses and other general office expenses in the computation of SG& A expenses.
-This will results in total SG & A expenses shown in the Income Statement of the company.
+Suppose Mr. Naman is an accountant of Zee Ltd who is required to calculate the SG & A expenses.
+For this, he has to include payroll expenses of various departments, rental expenses, insurance charges, repair and maintenance charges, marketing expenses, traveling expenses, telephone charges, advertisement expenses, and other general office expenses in the computation of SG& A expenses.
+This will result in total SG & A expenses in the company’s Income Statement.

 Forecasting SG & A Expenses